University of Delaware

 Have a student who wants to know more about a specific college or major at UD?
 Find the special opportunities we offer to students who want to get to know our academic colleges and departments.

-Financial Support for Delawareans
+Opportunities for Delawareans

-The University of Delaware is partnering with Delaware State University to provide DSU students a second degree from UD in the field of engineering.
+The University of Delaware is partnering with Delaware State University (DSU) to provide DSU students a second degree from UD in the field of engineering.
 The Dual Degree Program offers students the opportunity to enjoy the HBCU experience they value, while also accessing Research 1 resources and accelerated-degree pathways through the University of Delaware.
-By participating in this program, students earn two degrees in five years: a BS from DSU and either a BS or MS in engineering from UD.

 • Summer research experience